wdudek82/learning-testing-2022-frontend/README.md

   - [ ] password mismatch error visible only under password confirmation
 - [ ] tickets
   - [x] tickets resolver
-  - [ ] disabled author field in "create ticket" modal filled with currently signed-in user name
+  - [x] disabled author field in "create ticket" modal filled with currently signed-in user's name
   - [ ] editing existing tickets
   - [ ] sort tickets by position (if not null) or by createdAt date
-  - [ ] store new tickets positions in Database
+  - [ ] store new tickets positions in the Database
   - [ ] comments visible under corresponding tickets
   - [ ] adding new comments
   - [ ] editing own comments